CodeX-Academy-Official/badges/overview.md

 #### Level 2

-Level 2 developers are able to utilize various development tools and technologies to build and automatically deploy dynamic and responsive web applications using HTML, CSS/SASS, JavaScript, JQuery and external REST APIs.
+Utilize various development tools and technologies to build and automatically deploy dynamic and responsive web applications using HTML, CSS/SASS, JavaScript, JQuery and external REST APIs.

 **Skills:**